Workplaces that work: for your employees and bottom line

 There are ways to be sustainable that simultaneously support comfort and health.
 Look for the sweet spot where green and productive overlap.
 Within it you’ll find reduced absenteeism and boosted engagement.

-Productivity matters.
-But can I actually calculate returns?
+Productivity matters, but can you actually calculate returns?

 Yes, you can, using JLL’s 3-30-300 calculator.
 This proprietary tool takes your company’s real input values for things like square footage, rent rates, employee salaries, average sick days and employee retention, then spits out your true 3-30-300 and total cost of occupancy (TCO).